davidgasquez/handbook/content/random.md

 - Be clear about why you're buying a home.
 Every large decision you have to make about home ownership should somewhat tie in to this.
 - Look at houses based on the life style you have not the life style you aspire to have.
+- Balance commuting against other goods and costs (Commuting Paradox).
+- The availability heuristic says that people overcount scenarios that are easy and vivid to imagine, and undercount scenarios that don't involve any readily available examples or mental images.
+The real estate version of this fallacy involves exciting opportunities that you will rarely or never use.
+For example, a house with a pool may bring to mind the opportunity to hold pool parties.
+But most such plans will probably fall victim to akrasia, and even if they don't, how often can one person throw pool parties without exhausting their friends' interest?
+Pool parties may be fun to imagine, but they'll probably only affect a few hours every couple of months.
+Other factors, like the commuting distance and whether your children end up in a nice school, may affect several hours every day.
+- Good illumination (daylight has a strong effect on mood) and a view of natural beauty (nature increases mental functioning and concentration) aren't just pleasant luxuries, but can make important practical differences in your life.
 - Research nearby future facilities.
 Schools, shopping malls, coffe shops, transportation, ...
 - Treat it as an asset.
 Think for how much it'll sell.